 You might send them resources that they can inform themselves with such as sharing this page with them.

 You can also let your friend’s family know that you are here for your friend and keep them updated on the steps you have taken such as reaching out to the school’s counseling services etc.

 Telling Other People About The Suicide Attempt

 Unfortunately, there is still stigma surrounding suicide.
 This may make it difficult to talk about your loved one’s suicide attempt, as you may fear that you or they will be judged or criticized.

 It is important to remember that it is up to you who you choose to tell about the situation, and how much you reveal to them.
 You may find it helpful to prepare something to say when asked about your loved one’s suicide attempt, such as a simple: ‘yes, it’s a difficult time for us, but we’re getting him/her the support s/he needs.’

 Speaking to people who have also been in similar situations, such as through a carers’ support group, may offer you a source of non-judgemental support and understanding.

 Supporting someone who has attempted suicide can be emotionally draining, stressful and exhausting.
 It is impossible to watch over someone 24/7.
 It is vital that you look after yourself and get the support you need.

 This is not something you need to deal with alone.
-Ensure you have adequate support systems in place yourself.
+Ensure you have adequate support systems in place for yourself.
 Identify trusted family members or friends that you can talk to, or join a local support group.
-If you are finding it difficult to deal with the strain of the situation, you may also wish to consider counseling or other professional support for yourself.
+If you are finding it difficult to deal with the strain of the situation, you may also wish to consider seeking counseling or other professional support for yourself.

 Source: Suicideline AU